-Surface Diagnostic Toolkit is an exclusive tool to guide you through a set of software repairs and hardware diagnostics to quickly and efficiently uncover and resolve issues you are experiencing on your supported Surface devices.
+Surface Diagnostic Toolkit is an exclusive tool to guide you through software repairs and hardware diagnostics to quickly and efficiently uncover and resolve issues you are experiencing on your supported Surface devices.
 On top of that, it also lets you look up information about your device, repair common software issues, and validate your Surface hardware.

 Today we will show you how to use the Surface Diagnostic Toolkit (SDT) to check your Surface’s battery health information, including your Surface power state, battery wear, designed capacity, current capacity, battery cycles, current charge, battery capacity readings history for individual battery in one summary report.

-- Supported Surface devices
+Supported Surface devices

 - Surface 3